NSO-developer/nso-gitbook/development/concepts/nano-services-staged-provisioning.md

 When a service's plan component changes state, the `plan-state-change` notification is generated with the new state of the plan.
 It includes the status, which indicates one of not-reached, reached, or failed.
 The notification is sent when the state is `created`, `modified`, or `deleted`, depending on the configuration.
 For reference on the structure and all the fields present in the notification, please see the YANG model in the `tailf-ncs-plan.yang` file.

-As a common use case, suppose the `self-as-service-status` statement has been set on the plan outline.
-An event with status `reached` for the `self` component `ready` state signifies that all nano service components have reached their ready state and provisioning is complete.
+As a common use case, an event with status `reached` for the `self` component `ready` state signifies that all nano service components have reached their `ready` state and provisioning is complete.
 A simple example of this scenario is included in the `examples.ncs/development-guide/nano-services/netsim-vrouter/demo.py` Python script, using RESTCONF.

 To enable the plan-state-change notifications to be sent, you must enable them for a specific service in NSO.
 For example, can load the following configuration into the CDB as an XML initialization file: